 Inflation is the term used to describe a rise of average prices through the economy.
 It means that money is losing its value.
 This section provides a variety of resources that explain inflation and deflation.
 This connects to how the Reserve Bank uses monetary policy to maintain price stability.

-Head of Economics, John McDermott, explains how inflation is measured and how it manifests itself in everyday life.
+Former Chief Economist, John McDermott, explains how inflation is measured and how it manifests itself in everyday life.
 He also explains the importance of maintaining price stability.

-New Zealand's Consumers Price Index
+New Zealand's Consumers Price Index (CPI)

 Notes: CPI is published on a base of 2006 Q2=1000.
 The plotted series excludes interest rates, which were removed from the CPI regimen in 1999, but includes GST effects.